 A bill of exchange represents a promise to pay a fixed amount of money at a specific point of time in future.
 It can also be encashed earlier through discounting process of a commercial bank.
 Alternatively, a bill of exchange is a document acknowledging an amount of money owed in consideration of goods received.
 It is a paper asset signed by the debtor and the creditor for a fixed amount payable on a fixed date.
 It works like this.

 Suppose, A buys goods from B, he may not pay B immediately but instead give B a bill of exchange stating the amount of money owed and the time when A will settle the debt.
-Suppose, discounting.
+Suppose, B wants the money immediately, he will present the bill of exchange (Hundi) to the bank for discounting.
 The bank will deduct the commission and pay to B the present value of the bill.
+When the bill matures after specified period, the bank will get payment from A.